Free-Pizza-Team-QA-LBG/QA_frontend/README.md

 Run `npm run dev` to host the app on a local development server.

 The project uses Next.js with app router ([documentation](https://nextjs.org/docs)).

+## Production (VM)

+To update the code running on the VM, connect to the instance over SSH.
+Run `git pull` in `/var/www/QA_frontend` and run `npm run build` to generate production code.
+Finally, run `pm2 restart qa-frontend` to restart the process.